johndoknjas/hypixel-online-friends/README.md

 Then, create a new folder that will be used to store persistent information (such as friends lists you create).
 In this folder, make a textfile called 'api-key.txt', and paste your hypixel api key as the first line.
-  - To get this api key, make a developer account with hypixel: https://developer.hypixel.net/
+  - To get this api key, make a [hypixel developer account](https://developer.hypixel.net/).
+    The first part of [this](https://gist.github.com/camnwalter/c0156c68b1e2a21ec0b084c6f04b63f0#how-to-get-a-new-api-key-after-the-hypixel-api-changes)
+    guide is helpful to do this.

 After setting this up, you will be able to open a terminal window in this directory and run various commands with the `hypickle` script (explained below).